The Government has published its Brexit position paper on science and innovation, setting out its objectives for continued science success.

 "To make the most out of this overture to continue scientific collaboration with the EU, the Government must start making firm commitments on migration, regulation and scientific funding that push in the same direction to ensure the UK truly benefits from being a global leader in science and engineering."

 Responding to the Home Office document reported in today's Guardian, CaSE has called on the Government to formulate an immigration system based on the considerable available evidence of the UK's needs for excellence, skills, education and collaboration.

-Dr Main appeared on BBC Breakfast and BBC News at One to discuss the continued success of the UK's scientific collaborations with the EU and the need for an immigration system which supports this.
+Dr Main appeared on BBC Breakfast, BBC News at One, and BBC Newsnight to discuss the continued success of the UK's scientific collaborations with the EU and the need for an immigration system which supports this.